 Participate in Research

-Clinical trials help find new methods for diagnosing, treating, managing, and preventing Crohn's disease and ulcerative colitis.
-Even the most promising scientific findings must first be proven to be safe and effective in clinical trials before they can be used as standard treatment for inflammatory bowel disease (IBD).
+Research studies help find new methods for diagnosing, treating, managing, and preventing Crohn's disease and ulcerative colitis.
+Even the most promising scientific findings must first be proven to be safe and effective before they can be used in the management of inflammatory bowel disease (IBD).

-If you are interested in learning more about clinical trials, speak with your doctor.
+If you are interested in learning more about participating in a research study or clinical trial, speak with your doctor.

 Active studies recruiting participants: